matham/ceed/doc/source/guide/experiment.rst

 By default the projector refreshes and re-renders the stimulation shapes at 120Hz (119.96 more precisely).
-The rate must be correctly set in the settings window to the exact decimal, and it must show the correct fraction.
-Otherwise the experiment will be OFF a little.
+The rate must be correctly set in the settings window to the exact decimal to match the GPU refresh rate, and it must show the correct fraction.
+Otherwise the experiment will be OFF temporally.
+You can see the refresh rate for your GPU by inspecting e.g. the NVIDIA control panel.

 At 120Hz it is too slow if we need to stimulate at e.g. 100Hz.
-E.g. a sine wave would have barely one sample per cycle.
+E.g. a sine wave would barely have one sample per cycle.
 The projector can be refreshed at higher rates, at a cost of lower resolution or color.
 From the settings you can select these faster video modes.
 There are three options: